-I define wellness by balancing the four quadrants of health: mental, physical, emotional, and spiritual.
+I consider wellness through balancing the four quadrants of health: mental, physical, emotional, and spiritual.
 While we all have different meanings for what wellness in each quadrant looks like, when one is out of balance the whole always suffers.
 This is how I view holistic health and healing.

-Both personally and professionally I have found no greater proponent of promoting balanced wellness, especially for trauma survivors and high-risk youth, than the horse.
-As a high-risk youth myself, my lived-experience found equines to help redefine all the deficiencies I found within myself: self-esteem and self-efficacy, learning and testing boundaries, and connections and relationship building, to name just a few.
+Both personally and professionally I have found that one of the greatest proponents of promoting balanced wellness, especially for trauma survivors and high-risk youth, is the horse.
+As a youth engaged in high-risk behaviours myself, I found equines to help redefine all the deficiencies I found within myself: self-esteem and self-efficacy, learning and testing boundaries, and connections and relationship building, to name just a few.

 Horses won’t be the catalyst for everyone that they were for me.
 But I work to incorporate the lessons I’ve learned about self-regulation, attachment, and developing one’s sense of self inter and intra - personally, into an integrative and dynamic approach to counselling.

-I incorporate elements of humanistic theory including person-centred therapy (PCT), directive cognitive-behavioural therapy (CBT), and attachment theory into my practice.
-And where appropriate of course, animal-assisted therapy (AAT).
+I incorporate elements of humanistic theory including person-centred therapy (PCT) and narrative therapy (NT), cognitive-behavioural therapy (CBT), and emotion-focused therapy (EFT) into my practice.
 The integration of individual, systemic, and empiricist values allows me to meet my client’s exactly where they’re at, and together we can develop a process to suit your unique and evolving needs.

-PCT is well-suited to diverse populations, as it honours the subjective reality of the individual.
+Humanistic therapies are well-suited to diverse populations, as it honours the subjective reality of the individual.
 The implication of subjective reality is that your experiences and beliefs are accepted as true for you, regardless of culture or context.
-PCT tends to be individualist in nature, preferring the development of self independent from community.
-Is this does not sound like the right fit for you, we will work together to develop a process of therapy that includes consideration of your collective community, perhaps through an attachment-theory or CBT lens.

 Human Nature